trebisky/stm32f103/README.md

 The above work was done in 2017, I am beginning new work in 2023, focusing on learning about low level USB

+9. usb1 - get barely started working with USB (2017) --P
 1. usb2 - a copy of usb1 with new fixes  --P
 2. usb_papoon - the papoon_usb framework and a working echo! -BP
 3. usb_papoon2 - the papoon_usb framework using interrupts -BP
 4. usb_baboon - papoon2 running on the Maple board -BPM

+The above are just stepping stones to the following, which is wht you really want.

+1. usb - the final USB serial project  -BPM